 The UK government has introduced an array of initiatives around employability and skills.
-Over the past year, and as a result of the pandemic, it produced its Plan for Jobs, followed swiftly by the Skills for Jobs white paper, which brings together long-term policy objectives with more localised and targeted support to manage the current crisis.
+Over the past year, and as a result of the pandemic, it produced its Plan for Jobs, followed swiftly by the Skills for Jobs white paper.
+This document brings together long-term policy objectives with more localised and targeted support to manage the current crisis.

 Skills for Jobs